What Story and Why

 If you want to participate you can do it at the booth location, but there are other ways if you can't go there.

 Over the past few years StoryCorps has made great strides and even been recognized with the prestigious journalistic Peabody Award (in 2007).
-The project has also caught the attention of the media, including National Public Radio.
+StoryCorps has continued their mission with a productive and fruitful collaboration with NPR (National Public Radio) and every Friday they present a short audio reminiscence from someone about a significant time in their life.

 Everybody has a story to tell!